ljw1004/csharpspec/csharp/structs.md

 ### Constructors

 Unlike a class, a struct is not permitted to declare a parameterless instance constructor.
-Instead, every struct implicitly has a parameterless instance constructor which always returns the value that results from setting all value type fields to their default value and all reference type fields to null (§4.1.2).
+Instead, every struct implicitly has a parameterless instance constructor which always returns the value that results from setting all value type fields to their default value and all reference type fields to null ([Default constructors](types.md#default-constructors)).
 A struct can declare instance constructors having parameters.
 For example
 ```csharp
 struct Point
 {